3omdawy/react-dashboard-app/README.md

 ```
 2. To use the style in the app, simply add the className (e.g. `bg-main-bg`)

+### Context
+* The application state is stored using `useContext` hook in React.
+See `ContextProvider.js`

 ### Sidebar
-An elegant sidebar in React is added where the navigation is done using NavLink from `react-router-dom`.
+* An elegant sidebar in React is added where the navigation is done using NavLink from `react-router-dom`.
 See `Sidebar.jsx`
+* Responsive, closes automatically on small screens

+### Navbar
+* An elegant navbar in React is added using icons.
+See `Navbar.jsx`